gravitystorm/openstreetmap-carto/INSTALL.md

 ## Scripted download
 Some features are rendered using preprocessed shapefiles.

-To download them and import them into the database you can run the following script
+To download them and import them into the database you can run the following script:

 ```sh
 scripts/get-external-data.py
 ```

-The script downloads shapefiles, loads them into the database and sets up the tables for rendering.
-Additional script option documentation can be seen with `scripts/get-external-data.py --help`.
+The script downloads shapefiles, loads them into the database, and sets up the tables for rendering.
+Additional script options and corresponding documentation is available by invoking `scripts/get-external-data.py --help`.

 ## Fonts
 The stylesheet uses Noto, an openly licensed font family from Google with support for multiple scripts.
 The stylesheet uses Noto's "Sans" style where available.
-If not available, this stylesheet uses another appropriate style of the Noto family.
-The "UI" version is used where available, with its vertical metrics which fit better with Latin text.
+If not available, this stylesheet uses another appropriate style from the Noto family.
+The "UI" version is used where available, as its vertical metrics fit better with Latin text.

 Hanazono is used a fallback for seldom used CJK characters that are not covered by Noto.